scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 connection between the data structure and the rendered representation is made according to the object type, the aforementioned ``id`` integer, and optionally specified group and label strings.
-By associating display options with particular objects via these attributes, the visual representation of the content may be easily customized, e.g. to tweak aesthetic details such as tick marks, colors and normalization options.
-Once the user has specified both content and display options and has asked the object to be displayed, the rendering system looks up the appropriate plot type for the object in a global registry, which then processes the object in order to display it with the applicable options.
+By collecting the display options together and associating them with particular objects via these attributes, the visual representation of the content may be easily customized, e.g. to tweak aesthetic details such as tick marks, colors and normalization options.
+Once the user has specified both content and display options and has asked the object to be displayed, the rendering system looks up the appropriate plot type for the object in a global registry, which then processes the object and looks up the corresponding options in order to display it appropriately.
 This happens transparently without any input from the user.
 Once the plotting backend has rendered the plot in the appropriate format, it will be wrapped in HTML for display in the notebook.

-The default display options are held on a global tree structure similar in structure to the composite trees described in the previous section, but with nodes now holding custom display options in the form of arbitrary collections of keywords.
+The default display options are held on a global tree structure similar in structure to the composite trees described in the previous section, but with nodes holding custom display options in the form of arbitrary keywords.
 In fact, these option trees also use labels and groups the same way as composite trees except they additionally support type-specific customization.
 For instance, you may specify colormap options on the ``Image`` node of the tree that will then be applied to all ``Images``.
-If this chosen colormap is not always suitable, you can ensure that all ``Image`` elements belonging to a group (e.g ``group='Fractal'``) make use of a different colormap by overriding it on the ``Image.Fractal`` node of the tree.
+If this chosen colormap is not always suitable, you can ensure that all ``Image`` elements belonging to a group (e.g ``group='Fractal'``) use of a different colormap by overriding it on the ``Image.Fractal`` node of the tree.
 This form of inheritance allow you to specify complex, yet succinct style specifications, whether you want options that apply to all objects of a particular type or only specific subsets of them.